 Joanne M. Gallivan, M.S., R.D.N. is a registered Dietitian Nutritionist and volunteer at Barrier Islands Free Medical Clinic.
 Prior to joining the Clinic, she served as the Director of the National Diabetes Education Program (NDEP).

-It’s summertime and there’s no time like the present to make physical activity a regular part of the day.
+There’s no time like the present to make physical activity a regular part of the day.
 The key is to make changes to your lifestyle by increasing your general level of activity throughout the day.
 Here are some tips to help you get started.

 Start slowly.
 Begin with five to ten minutes if you have not been active at all and build up with small steps.
 To improve your health, try to aim for 30 minutes of activity a day.
 You can break it up into 10 minutes at a time.
 To lose weight you want to work up to 45-60 minutes a day.
 If you have certain health issues, talk to your doctor about the type and amount of exercise that is right for you.